 Having a fresh pair of eyes can help you see something that you may otherwise completely overlook.
 This is not uncommon when it comes to one’s brand, because it can be a bit tough to be objective sometimes or to simply see the big picture when you are completely immersed in a project.

 A content marketing vendor can provide you with a fresh angle on your situation, helping you take a whole new perspective on things.
-They can also give you useful and actionable advice regarding the elements of your web design and all your website content, and even advise you on logo design, for instance, because they can speak from a fresh customer’s perspective.
+They can also give you useful and actionable advice regarding the elements of your web design for home builders or any business and all your website content, and even advise you on logo design, for instance, because they can speak from a fresh customer’s perspective.

 3. A larger talent pool